Fibonaccigirly/New-Classrooms/README.md

 Note: Despite the incorrect message, the actual booking correctly reflects the accurate number of nights selected.

-Bug Report 13: Ability to Select and Book Dates in the Past
+BR 13: Ability to Select and Book Dates in the Past
 Summary: The system allows users to select and book dates in the past.
 Steps to Reproduce:
 1. Navigate to the date selection section for booking.